 Type of Plows for Soil Preparation

-Digging in the dirt and preparing beds is hard work, but fortunately they are many mechanized solutions out there to help get your soil (in whatever condition it's in now) ready for planting.
+Digging in the dirt and preparing beds is hard work, but fortunately, there are many mechanized solutions out there to help get your soil (in whatever condition it's in now) ready for planting.
 Depending on the field conditions and types of crops you're planting you may need to use different implements to prepare the soil.
-There are various different types of plows and configurations of plows that allow for various depths, aeration and impact on the soil.
+There are various types of plows and configurations of plows that allow for various depths, aeration, and impact on the soil.
 If you're shopping for a plow or tractor attachment we recommend talking to your friendly neighborhood farm equipment retailer and friends and neighbors to discuss your options and specific needs, soil conditions, crop plans, etc. We’ll try and provide an overview of different implements that you might use to prepare your soil.

 Rototiller